There are a number of factors to consider when seeking a journal in which to publish research. For instance, you might consider:

 Do note that there are usually fees (sometimes called author processing charges or page fees) for pure and hybrid open access journals.
 These are legitimate charges for legitimate non-predatory journals (see next section).
 These author processing charges are allowable expenses for Tri-Agency grants and for most other grants as well.

-For more information about publishing in open access, consult this page or contact us at opendeposit@yorku.ca.
+For more information about publishing in open access, consult our additional resources on Open Access publishing or contact us at opendeposit@yorku.ca.

 Are there indications that a publisher may be predatory?